-This half term, our class text is Clockwork by Phillip Pullman.
+This half term, our class text is The Hobbit by J.R.R.
+Tolkien.

 Our additional must reads are:

 What an amazing production of Alice the Musical we had on Wednesday 9th May.